-Oregon 93-0981021 (State or other jurisdiction of incorporation or organization (I.R.S.
-Employer Identification No.) 8800 Enchanted Way, S.E., Turner, Oregon 97392 (Address of principal executive offices) (Zip Code) Registrant's telephone number, includin g area code: (503) 588-9463
+Oregon 93-0981021 (State or other jurisdiction of incorporation) on or (I.R.S.
+Employer Identification No.) 8800 Enchanted Way, S.E., Turner, Oregon 97392 (Address of principal executive offices) (Zip Code)

+Registrant's telephone number, including area code: (503) 588-9463

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: \boxtimes YES \square NO
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: \boxtimes Yes \square NO

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files):
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files): \boxtimes Yes \square NO Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act: